CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 ### External Lookups

-These plugins enable the querying of Assmebyline data in an external system and brining back the results.
+These plugins enable the querying of Assemblyline data in an external system to then bring back and enrich the Assembyline Web UI.
+Use cases of this style of plugin include:

+- Looking up IOCs in a private or shared threat intelligence systems (eg MISP);
+- Checking for existance or similar links in public malware analysis systems (eg VirusTotal and Malware Bazaar);
+- Querying internal mirrors and databases

+All of this can be achived from within the Assemblyline UI, without having to copy/paste the data and context switch.

 The defined interface that these plugins must implement is located in the [assemblyine-ui plugins/external_lookup/template directory](https://github.com/CybercentreCanada/assemblyline-ui/tree/master/plugins/external_lookup/template).